 Breastfeeding can be a painful experience when your little one refuses to latch deeply.
-Learn what to do when baby pulls back to a shallow latch.
+Learn what to do when the baby pulls back to a shallow latch.

 You know how important a correct latch is to successful breastfeeding… except your baby didn’t exactly get the memo.

-She starts off with a deep latch, but after a minute or two, pushes back and slides into a shallow one.
+She starts with a proper latch, but after a minute or two, pushes back and slides into a shallow one.
 You find it difficult to keep latching and unlatching, especially when you’re half asleep.
 She’ll even close her mouth tight during a shallow latch, making it hard to slip your finger in to break the suction.

 When your baby pulls back to a shallow latch